CostasChou/CypressThesisE2ETests/README.md

 🚦🚫<u><strong>Test "TC08_Exams_ExamsCalendarΟΚ.cy.js" and "TC9_HamburgerMenuItemsWhenCollapsedΟΚ.cy.js" are failing because of bugs.</strong></u>

 ## Project structure:
-- **cypress/e2e**  --> All Test Suites and Test Scripts belong in this folder.
+- **cypress/e2e**  --> All Test Suites and Test Scripts are included in this folder.
-- **cypress/fixtures/uniportal.json**  --> Parameters that are used for tests belong in this file.
+- **cypress/fixtures/uniportal.json**  --> Parameters that are used for tests are included in this file.
 - **cypress/reports/index.html**  --> Test execution reports (from mochawesome library) are produced in this file.
-- **cypress/support/commands.js**  --> Custom JavaScript commands that may be used from Test Scripts belong in this file.
+- **cypress/support/commands.js**  --> Custom JavaScript commands that may be used from Test Scripts are included in this file.
 - **cypress/support/e2e.js**  --> Imports are mentioned in this file.
 - **cypress/Webpages**  --> The folder contains all the Webpages that have been used by tests.
 Each file represents a webpage and contains its corresponding Web - Element Locators, methods to retrieve Web Elements references, methods to perform actions on the Web Elements, and Assertions on the Web Elements.
 - **nodemodules/cypress.config**  --> This file changes the configuration for the remaining execution of the current spec file.
 The values will reset to the previous default values after the spec has been completed.